pkp/plagiarism/README.md

 ; Other settings can be configured here; see README.md for all options.
 ```

 > NOTE : Changing the api credentails (`api_url` and/or `api_key`) in the `config.inc.php` file will not update the webhook settings automatically and will require action from the submission workflow section to complete plagiarism similarity score generation process.
+However it is possible to use the command line tool to update it from CLI via command `php plugins/generic/plagiarism/tools/registerWebhooks.php` to update webhook for forced credentails.

 ## Restrictions
 1. The submitting user must confirm the iThenticate End User License Agreement to send files to iThenticate service for plagiarism checking.